How Long to Keep Payroll Records (+ Who Wants ‘Em)

 To be clear, payroll records can include records for employment taxes and records showing how you determined employee wages.

 Graphic is titled "How Long to Keep Payroll records and the federal agencies that make the requirements".
 The graphic lists the agencies and then the years they require you to keep records and the records in question.
 The IRS requires you to keep a record for four years.
 Records can include dates and amounts of tax deposits.
 FLSA requires you to keep records for two years if they are used to calculate wages, and three years if the records are collective bargaining agreements.
-The EOEC requires you to keep records for one year, if the records pertain to things like demotions and promotions.
+The EEOC requires you to keep records for one year, if the records pertain to things like demotions and promotions.

 How long to keep payroll records